Rosa Acosta Flaunts Curvy Posterior In Partially Sheer Purple Leggings

 “Very attractive gorgeous darling sizzling hot beauty a mighty fine sizzling hot, masterpiece oh my,” they wrote.

-And her dog got some attention as well.
+Her dog got some attention from fans as well.

 “Love how your dog is so patient and admiring you,” a third Instagram user added.

-“Myself and princess are looking at you in the SAME MANNER.” a fourth commenter remarked.
+“Myself and princess are looking at you in the SAME MANNER,” a fourth commenter remarked.

-Rosa also wore some eye-catching purple leggings in an Instagram photo she posted to the social media platform five days ago.
-In that image, she paired the pants with a light-blue sports bra but seemed to be in the same outdoor location where she posed for her most recent Instagram photo.
+Rosa also wore some eye-catching purple leggings in a photo she posted to the social media platform five days ago.
+In that image, she paired the pants with a light blue sports bra but seemed to be in the same outdoor location where she posed for her most recent Instagram photo.
 While the leggings in her latest post featured mesh panels, the pair in her previous photo were covered in a textured open-weave material.

 In her caption, Rosa called them “Anti-Cellulite Effect Leggings” and shared that they were from her fashion brand, Cossamia.

-The post has been liked more than 8,000 times and close to 120 Instagram users have commented on it.
+The post has been liked more than 8,000 times and close to 120 Instagram users have commented on it so far.